 District Membership shall be one of the following:

 Voting Member.
-A District Member that has paid their appropriate dues and registration fees to the Alliance in accordance with Article 5.0.
+A District Member in good standing that has paid all required dues in accordance with Article 5.0.

 Non-voting Member.
-A one-year complimentary membership is limited to new districts and begins on the date of approval of the application for membership.
-Non-voting members may not hold an office in the Alliance.
-At the completion of such complimentary membership, such a district is entitled to become a Voting Member upon payment of appropriate dues and registration fees.
+A one-year complimentary membership is available to districts and begins on the date of membership approval.
+During this period, the district may not vote or hold office in the Alliance.
+At the end of the complimentary period, the district may become a Voting Member upon payment of applicable dues and registration fees.

+At the discretion of the Executive Committee, the complimentary membership may be extended for up to one additional year, allowing a maximum initial complimentary membership period of two years.

 Suspended Member.
-A District Member that has been declared as non- operational by the state auditor under provisions of Section 36.302 Texas Water Code.
-A member district may remain active at their current membership level within the Alliance for up to one year after the designation by the state auditor.
-During this time, the membership of the Alliance may provide support to the suspended member in an effort to regain the operational status to the district.
-If the district has not been declared operational at the end of two years, the district is no longer eligible for membership in TAGD.
-In order to be reinstated as a District Member, the member must provide the Alliance with a letter showing that the district has been declared operational by the appropriate agency, and comply with Article 4.0, Section (B) and Section (C)(1).
-After the first year of designation as non-operational, the suspended member may not pay dues, is not a Voting Member, and may not hold a position on the Executive Committee in the Alliance.
+A District Member that has been declared as non- operational by the state auditor under provisions of Section 36.302, Texas Water Code.
+The district may remain active in the Alliance for up to two years after designation and may receive support from the Alliance.
+If operational status is not restored within two years, membership is terminated.
+To be reinstated as a District Member, the member must provide the Alliance with proof showing that the district has been declared operational by the appropriate agency, and comply with Article 4.0, Section A. After the first year of designation as non-operational, the suspended member may not pay dues, is not a Voting Member, and may not hold a position on the Executive Committee in the Alliance.

 Associate Membership

-Associate Membership in the Alliance shall be a non-voting membership and open to application by any person or entity.
+Associate Membership in the Alliance shall be a non-voting membership and open to any person or entity with a vested interest in groundwater.

 Associate Membership in the Alliance should be supportive of the Alliance and its goals.